 Mineral oil is similar in function to vegetable oils but can also be different depending on its exact composition.
 However, it is speculated that the use of mineral oil is often preferred because of its low cost.
 Although both mineral oil and vegetable oils are natural products, mineral oil does not fall under the “natural” category in the cosmetic industry, as it is a mixture of compounds that is derived from heavy processing.
 On the other hand, mineral oil is made up of Carbon and Hydrogen atoms only, meaning that it is highly inert and unlikely to interact with other things making it a very good candidate for cosmetics as it can also provide some level of skin moisturisation.

 Scientific research on the moisturisation properties of mineral oil has been very interesting.
-Some studies concluded that mineral oil does not possess any moisturisation abilities which in a way is true.
+Some studies concluded that mineral oil does not possess any moisturisation abilities.
 However, other research studies give evidence on mineral oil being a moisturiser but not in the traditional way.
 Mineral oil acts as a barrier, a shield if you like, for preventing water loss.
 As a result, while mineral oil is not a moisturising cocktail itself, it can indirectly improve moisturisation and softness levels of the skin.
 Although, don’t expect anything as amazing as for example, hyaluronic acid – the king of moisturisation. (see post “Hyaluronic acid – the fountain of youth?“)